-Our advisers Bob Nixon and Christopher Hyde are qualified to assist you with these types of investment plan.
+Bob Nixon is qualified to assist you with these types of investment plan.

 After first determining your Investor Risk Profile we are able to assist investors to plan a strategy and spread their investments over a carefully selected and monitored portfolio.
 We use direct investments such as shares and fixed interest facilities along with managed funds, all dependant on your needs and your risk profile.

 Some people want to invest to produce income, others are concerned about tax, some want to maximise growth and reduce the focus on income.

 You may be building a portfolio to produce future income, to fund education costs for children or grandchildren or to create an inheritance for some-one you care for.

 There are some people that have missed out on the benefits enjoyed by many others from being inside the superannuation “club”.
 The people that have missed out include self-employed people that were not able to provide much via superannuation towards their retirement needs but have amassed non-superannuation savings along the way.
 There are others that have received bequests long after they were able to transfer that money into the superannuation environment.

 These people need to provide an income stream for themselves in addition to, or instead of Centrelink benefits.